-With nearly two decades of experience in the U.S. Senate, Senator Hutchison is an expert on the top issues facing America today.
-She offers an insider’s perspective to understanding the challenges being faced by America, and how the country must respond to them.
-Whether it’s the national economy, homeland defense or foreign affairs, Hutchison offers valuable insights as to how these issues will play out in Congress this year—and how they will affect you.
+With nearly two decades of experience in the U.S. Senate, Senator Hutchison offers an insider’s perspective to understanding American politics and what that means for achieving anything in Washington.
+As a frequent political contributor for CNBC and other media outlets, Hutchison offers practical and non-partisan insights to issues such as the national economy, homeland defense and foreign affairs.
+She always keep an eye on how these issues will play out in Congress —and how they will affect you.

 America and the World: Important Watchpoints in American Foreign Policy with Kay Bailey Hutchison

 Kay Bailey Hutchison highlights the important issues on America’s foreign policy agenda, layering her insider’s knowledge earned as the United States representative to NATO and her longstanding tenure as a United States Senator.
 She discusses the importance of an expanded and strengthened network of NATO allies working toward global stability and economic stability.

 As the United States Ambassador to NATO and a former United States Senator, Kay Bailey Hutchison is an expert source on national security and defense.
 In her discussions, she shares her experience building coalitions to ensure America’s national security.